 Dieting through a tummy tuck

-With caution dieting through a tummy tuck can make perfect sense, especially to those who have experienced the struggle and success of significant weight loss, and worry about the potential for a backslide during recovery.
+With caution, dieting through a tummy tuck can make perfect sense, especially to those who have experienced the struggle and success of significant weight loss, and worry about the potential for a backslide during recovery.
 Healing does require a high quality diet, one that is protein rich and contains all vitamins and essential fats.
 Total calories are important and calorie restriction to 1300 daily will allow healing during rest, but quality is key.
 You may wish to map out a meal plan ahead of time, and it can pay to have a 'pro' look it over with you.
-If you find you are losing during the first three weeks after surgery, increase your intake to 1800 cal until your weight is stable.
-As you increase exercise at week four to six you can tailor your intake to performance and lifestyle.
+If you find you are losing during the first three weeks after surgery, increase your intake to 1800 calories until your weight is stable.
+As you increase exercise at week four to six, you can tailor your intake to performance and lifestyle.

 Best of luck,

 I agree with Dr. Shafer that good nutrition is extremely important during recovery.
 Your Board certified Plastic Surgeon will release you to begin exercising again before you know it.
 Focus on healing and healthy eating during the recovery phase.
 Best wishes!